nitinmagima/djiboutitriggerselectionMarch2024/README.md

 Specificity
 Specificity, or the True Negative Rate, measures the proportion of actual negatives that are correctly identified by the model.
 It is calculated by dividing the number of true negatives ('Worthy Inaction') by the sum of true negatives and false positives ('Act in Vain').
 Specificity is particularly important in situations where falsely identifying negatives as positives (e.g., falsely diagnosing a healthy person as sick) can lead to unnecessary anxiety or treatment.

+#### Risk Analysis

+The Jupyter Notebooks then produces analysis to inform strategies for decision-makers with varying risk preferences using Expected Value (EV) and Risk-Adjusted Return on Prediction (RARoP).

+EV is calculated by assigning a value or cost to each type of decision outcome ('Worthy Action', 'Act in Vain', 'Worthy Inaction', and 'Fail to Act').

+RARoP involves adjusting the "return" (or benefit) of correct decisions ('Worthy Action' and 'Worthy Inaction') by the "volatility" (or uncertainty, represented by the proportion of incorrect decisions, 'Act in Vain' and 'Fail to Act') and the decision-maker's risk tolerance.

 Decision Maptools
 1. [OND season](https://iridl.ldeo.columbia.edu/fbfmaproom2/djibouti-ond)
 1. [JAS season](https://iridl.ldeo.columbia.edu/fbfmaproom2/djibouti)
 1. [MAM season](https://iridl.ldeo.columbia.edu/fbfmaproom2/djibouti-mam)

 IMPORTANT - DISCLAIMER AND RIGHTS STATEMENT

 This is a set of scripts written by the Financial Instruments Team at the International Research Institute for Climate and Society (IRI) part of The Columbia Climate School, Columbia University They are shared for educational purposes only.
 Anyone who uses this code or its functionality or structure assumes full liability and should inform and credit IRI.